Office of Research & Scholarship and PhD Program Staff Resources

 Schmidt Family Foundation Distinguished Professor

-- Facilitates and provides Faculty and student research mentorship
+- Facilitates research mentorship

 Christine Williams, DNSc, RN, PMHCNS-BC

 Director of the PhD in Nursing Program